OwenK2/Online-Flappy-Bird/README.md

 # Online-Flappy-Bird
-Complete copy of flappy bird with some modifications in the browser
+Complete copy of flappy bird with some modifications in the browser (for example I allow the bird to slide on the ground)

 ## Live Demo
 [Live Demo](https://owenpk.com/sides/flappy/)